Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search: Going beyond the edge of the noise distribution

 where $N_{di}$ is the number of triggers in the template with $\hat{\rho} > \hat{\rho}_\textrm{thresh}$, $\hat{\rho}_\textrm{thresh}$ is a threshold value of reweighted \ac{SNR}, and $\alpha_{di}$ is the exponential decay constant.

 We use a maximum-likelihood procedure to fit the $\alpha_{di}$ and $N_{di}$ parameters, which are then smoothed over nearby templates.
-The smoothed $\alpha_{di}$ and $N_{di}$ are then used to calculate the expected rate of triggers at that value of $\hat\rho$.
+The smoothed $\alpha_{di}$ and $N_{di}$ are then used to \inserted{measure the} rate of triggers at that value of $\hat\rho$.

 The smoothing is useful for templates where we have very few triggers with $\hat\rho > \hat{\rho}_\textrm{thresh}$, and we gain more triggers to avoid problems with small sample-size statistics.
 However we can face occasional problems with this procedure.